codewordcreative/bot-block-list/README.md

 ### Why block?
 What to block?
 All crawled content has an immediate impact: data transfer.
 But there's often a lot more impact even beyond that.

+### Controversial choice: archive.org
+I currently have this user agent blocked - but consider taking it out.
+The reason is that Reddit (an unreliable source) says they found LLMs are training from the Wayback Machine's archives.

 #### Crawlers (user agents, in this context) I'd never block
   - Legitimate search engines (Google, Bing, Yandex, DuckDuckGo, etc...)
   - Any crawler that is unlikely to act without user initiation